We are supported by our readers, consider donating $1

 Family intrusion is a cause of divorce

 It has been noted that one of the main causes of divorce is family intrusion.
 The only way to solve this is by leaving and cleaving to your spouse.
 By leaving I mean one should do way with every other relationship and prioritize his relationship with his/ her spouse, and be united to become one flesh.

-Therefore a man shall leave his father and his mother and shall become united and cleave to his wife, and they shall become one flesh.
-[Matt.
-19:5; I Cor.
-6:16; Eph.
-5:31-33.]
+“For this reason, a man will leave his father and mother and be united to his wife, and they will become one flesh."
+(Genesis 2:24, NIV)

-The new couple should always control how much influence each of their family members have on their marital affairs.
+The new couple should always control how much influence each of their family members has on their marital affairs.
 This is a new family and not just an extension of two families.
-This should be done with great wisdom, respect and prayer.
+This should be done with great wisdom, respect, and prayer.

 Sex for centuries has been noted to play a key role in divorce, as many have been heard complaining of not finding sexual satisfaction from their spouses.
-The Bible encourages couples not to deny each other, unless they consent for the purpose of prayer and fasting [I Corinthians 7:5-6].
-Sex should therefore by no means became a reason for divorce, since you agreed to the marriage covenant.
+The Bible encourages couples not to deny each other unless they consent for the purpose of prayer and fasting (I Corinthians 7:5-6).
+Sex should therefore by no means become a reason for divorce since you agreed to the marriage covenant.
 And whether your spouse is good in bed or not, that should never be a basis on which divorce is justified.
 If you are lustful, seek deliverance for that sin is never satiable.

-Pleasing the other should be the focus.
-If you Marry hoping that the marriage bed will gratify your fantasies, you’ll be sorely disappointed.
-The pleasure of the marriage bed is heightened a hundredfold when your aim is to glorify God through ministering pleasure to your spouse.
+Pleasing your beloved spouse should be the main focus.
+If you Marry thinking that the marriage bed will gratify your sexual appetite, you will be greatly disappointed.
+The pleasure of the marriage bed has elevated a hundredfold when the couple’s aim is to glorify God through ministering pleasure to each other.